niehusst/MapTextSynthesizer/README.md

 ### Install with CMake on Linux

-$ cmake-gui
+open install.sh using a text editor and type in corresponding path

-Edited Where is the source code: [path-to]/MapTextSynthesizer
+e.g. Edited Where is the source code: [path-to]/MapTextSynthesizer

-Where to build the binaries: [path-to]/MapTextSynthesizer/build

-Configure

-Unix Makefiles / default native compilers.
-Finish

-Configure

-Generate

-$ cd build

-$ make install
+$ ./install.sh

 ### Examples